 - Beef broth – Try for low sodium if you can.
 The salt in the remaining ingredients will be enough for good flavor.

 - Canola oil – Used to cook the beef.
-Can also use olive oil, or sesame oil if you have.
+Can also use olive oil, or a tablespoon sesame oil if you have it available.

 - Toasted sesame seeds – A toasted nutty flavor and added crunchy texture.